Pohjois-Tapiolan-lukio/raspberry_pi-projects/Sense-HAT/int_To_Pixels/README.md

-# Module to convert intigers (00-99) to pixel arrays which can be draw to Sense HAT modules 8x8 pixel screen.
+# Module to convert intigers (00-99) to pixel arrays which can be drawn to Sense HAT modules 8x8 pixel screen.
 **Put** `int_To_Pixels.py` in to your **project folder**.
 **Use** `from int_To_Pixels import intToPixels` To **import** the module to your code.